samiux/samiux.github.io/croissants.md

 ### 8.0 Bug Fixed

-Since there is a bug in the kernel for 5.13.0 (5.13.0-25-generic and 5.13.0-27-generic [maybe newer]) of Ubuntu 20.04 HWE kernel, the box of AMD R7-4800U cannot be reboot or shutdown properly.
+Since there is a bug in the kernel for 5.13.0 (5.13.0-25-generic and 5.13.0-27-generic [the problem is solved at 5.13.0-30-generic]) of Ubuntu 20.04 HWE kernel, the box of AMD R7-4800U cannot be reboot or shutdown properly.
 Therefore, we need to install the latest kernel (such as 5.16.x or newer) to fix the problem.
 However, AMD R5-3500U does not affected.

 ```
 [1.277717] BUG: kernel NULL pointer dereference, address: 000000000000000c